 So please do yourself a favor and make sure you don’t cross-contaminate!

 Great – so you have your carrier oil and essential oils set…

 So first things first.

-You are going to want to make sure you sterilize the amber bottles that you received.
+You are going to want to make sure you sterilize the amber bottles you received.

-You do NOT want to toss cold bottles into a pot of boil water.
+You do NOT want to toss cold bottles into a pot of boiling water.

 If so, they may crack from the rapid temperature adjustment.

 Once boiling for a few minutes, use some tongs and take them out of the water gently.